qirh/leila_old/README.md

 ![](./slack.png)

 # Installation
 First setup your slack integration and obtain the bot oauth token.
+Follow this [tutorial](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html) to do it.
 Then paste the bot token into `starterbot.py`.

 ```